Safe-Works/SafeWorks/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The repository is divided into two directories, `client` contains the entire frontend and `server` contains the entire backend. </br>
+The repository is divided into two directories: `client` contains the entire frontend, and `server` contains the entire backend. </br>
-The following instructions detail in a step-by-step how you can run the complete project locally.
+The following instructions detail, step-by-step, how you can run the complete project locally.

 ### Prerequisites

-To run the project you must have installed and configured Node.Js and NPM. </br>
+To run the project, you must have installed and configured Node.Js and NPM. </br>
-If you have questions about how to install, please follow the official guide provided by the Node.Js and NPM documentation:
+If you have questions about how to install, please follow the official guide provided by Node.Js and NPM documentation:

 * Node.Js
   <pre>